DGPTIC/DGPTIC1516G1/README.md

 $ ionic platform add android
 $ ionic prepare android
 $ ionic build android
-$ ionic emulate ios // You can use Android emulator, this is included with Android studio -For test in a android Devices
+$ ionic emulate ios # You can use Android emulator, this is included with Android studio
+#For test in a android Devices
-$ ionic run android // For a test directly in an android device
+$ ionic run android # For a test directly in an android device
 #
 ```